 If you have a Freddie Mac loan you might qualify for a forbearance, foreclosure moratorium, loan modification, or other foreclosure relief.

 Forbearance.
-Freddie Mac allows servicers to give borrowers a forbearance period of up to twelve months if affected by a natural disaster, including those affected by Hurricanes Harvey, Irma, and Maria.
+Freddie Mac generally allows servicers to give borrowers a forbearance period of up to 12 months if affected by a natural disaster.

 Foreclosure relief.
 Freddie Mac generally requires servicers to do the following after a natural disaster:

 Modifications.
-Freddie Mac also offers Extend Modifications, Capitalization and Extend Modifications for Disaster Relief, and Flex Modifications to eligible borrowers.
-If you've gone through a natural disaster and are having difficulty making your monthly payments, you might qualify for one of these options.
+Freddie Mac also offers modifications to eligible borrowers.
+If you've gone through a natural disaster and are having difficulty making your monthly payments, you might qualify for one.

 Finding out if Freddie Mac owns your loan.
 To find out if Freddie Mac owns your mortgage, use the Freddie Mac Loan Look-Up Tool.
 For more information about relief after a natural disaster, go to the Freddie Mac Natural Disaster Relief website.
 To find out about foreclosure relief—including a forbearance, moratorium, and/or modification in your particular situation—contact your mortgage servicer.